Our first time in Morocco: a trip we’ve dreamed of. Arabian nights, amazing food and our first cultural shock.

 After some good hours of sleep, I was a new person.
 At that moment I realized that Rob wasn’t feeling OK too.
 I remember telling him:

 – Baby, let’s give it a try.
 I know we didn’t have a good first impression.
 But let’s go out for dinner.
 Let’s relax and try to enjoy!

-We were so fool, we left the hostel just with the money belt.
+We were so fooled, we left the hostel just with the money belt.
 No cameras, no bags, afraid that the city was unsafe and dangerous.
-As soon as we left the Riad´’s small alley we dived in a completely different world.
+As soon as we left the Riad small alley we dived in a completely different world.

 Suddenly I was in the middle of an Arabian night.
-Music, sultans, teas, scents, flavours and colors.
+Music, sultans, teas, scents, flavors, and colors.
 A new Marrakesh, my dreamed trip.